 College: Not required, but a degree in Fire Science, Emergency Medical Management or a related field is preferred.

-Academy Certification: State of Ohio Emergency Medical Technician or Paramedic and State of Ohio Firefighter I or II Certifications are not required in order to complete this testing process, however, these certifications are required to be eligible for employment with SFE at the time of appointment.
+Academy Certification: Current State of Ohio Paramedic certification or a current National Registry Paramedic certification is required in order to complete this testing process.
+State of Ohio Firefighter II certification is not required in order to complete this testing process; however, this certification is preferred at the time of appointment.

 Prior Experience: Not required, but preferred.

 Necessary Certifications: At the time of appointment: State of Ohio Paramedic, ACLS, BLS, ICS-100 and ICS-700 certifications.
 State of Ohio Firefighter II certification is preferred and is required within the first year of appointment.